Authored by John Mezger

 - By recognizing that software derives its value from its ability to capture new customers and build efficiencies into the enterprise, not from its initial cost

-When deciding whether to build or buy, forward-thinking businesses realize that a vendor-based solution leads not just to lock-in, but to additional long-run costs (which we’ll cover in part 3).
+When considering buying vs building custom software, forward-thinking businesses realize that a vendor-based solution leads not just to lock-in but to additional long-run costs (which we’ll cover in part 3).
 Does that mean that you should never choose COTS applications?
-Absolutely not, there are best-in-class COTS applications for many traditional business functions in areas such as ERP and CRM.
-However, modern businesses can separate themselves from the pack by looking at any core business activity as an opportunity to drive additional revenue and insights, and choose custom software solutions that achieve that.
+Absolutely not.
+In the build vs buy debate, custom software is not ALWAYS the winner.
+And there are best-in-class COTS applications for many traditional business functions in areas such as ERP and CRM.
+However, modern businesses can separate themselves from the pack by looking at any core business activity as an opportunity to drive additional revenue and insights and choose custom software solutions that achieve that.

 So with this understanding, we return to that all-important first question: How close is your software to the business?
 Stay tuned for Part II, in which we’ll unpack the answer.